like2000/PyHEADTAIL/README.md

   - Added in the beam class if longitudinal/transverse is defined (only definition, not used for the moment)
   - Documentation:
   	- Slices module done

+- Thoughts
+  - Smoothing in the slicing can be done (by weighing the particles in the bins)

 Implementation in this branch (longitudinal tracking)